How to Enjoy the End of the School Year

 Read more

-For most students, Romeo and Juliet is their first experience reading a Shakespeare play, and so it can be a make-it-or-break-it situation.
-The pressure is on—not only are you expected to get them excited about reading the 500-year-old words in this play, but their time spent with the two tragic teenagers will set the tone for their experience with other Shakespeare plays during their high school career.
-One of the best ways to insure that your Romeo and Juliet unit
+For most students, Romeo and Juliet is their first experience reading a Shakespeare play, and so the pressure is on—not only are you expected to get them excited about reading the 500-year-old words in this play, but their time spent with the two tragic teenagers will set the tone for their experience with other Shakespeare plays during their high school career.
+One of the best ways to insure that your Romeo and Juliet unit is a success with your classes

 Read more